CU-ESIIL/social-impacts-of-transformations-innovation-summit-2025__14/docs/index.md

 *Focus: questions, hypotheses, context; add at least one visual (photo of whiteboard/notes).*

 ### Our product 📣
-- What product do you want to create as a team?
+- We would like to create a publication to support our grant and funding goals.
+We would also like to create a public resource or tool.

 ### Our question(s) 📣
 <!-- EDIT: Replace bullets with your own.
 Encourage divergent takes. -->